jihchi/vitejs-template-react-rescript/README.md

 # Vite React ReScript Starter

-- [Vite](https://vitejs.dev) -- Next Generation Frontend Tooling
+- [Vite](https://vitejs.dev): Next Generation Frontend Tooling
-- [React](https://reactjs.org) -- A JavaScript library for building user interfaces
+- [React](https://reactjs.org): A JavaScript library for building user interfaces
-- [ReScript](https://rescript-lang.org) -- The JavaScript-like language you have been waiting for.
-Previously known as BuckleScript and Reason (Learn more)
+- [ReScript](https://rescript-lang.org): The JavaScript-like language you have been waiting for. (previously known as BuckleScript and Reason)

 ## Getting Started